mitchins/ComfyAI/README.md

 🚀 **ComfyAI** is an advanced **LLM-powered query node** for **ComfyUI**, enabling both **text-based and vision-based inference** using multimodal models like **Qwen-VL** and **Llava**.

-This project exposes a lightweight HTTP API for text or vision models and can use any OpenAI-compatible endpoint, including the optional ONNX server.
+This project exposes a lightweight HTTP API for text or vision models.
+The ComfyUI node is completely decoupled from the LLM and communicates with **any OpenAI-compatible HTTP endpoint** – including the optional ONNX server or remote services like OpenAI and Ollama.

 ---